rubicon2/react-router-practice/README.md

 Lesson: Always turn the svg text into a path!

 ## To Do
+- Come back later and make the initial load faster.
+It is currently horribly slow, as it loads the entire site all at once.
+Learn how to do lazy loading of components with react-router
 - Do react router tutorial again, as there were many topics and hooks that weren't covered by this practice project and I don't feel like they have really sunk in yet
 - Learn SASS as it has already been very useful just with the addition of variables that can be used in media queries
 - Learn more Inkscape as it is a very powerful tool!